 It may not be the best cell phone provider around, but MetroPCS is nevertheless a solid and capable company.
 Its plans combine the quality of a big carrier with the affordability of a prepaid provider.
 It boasts a rightfully glowing customer service reputation, decent coverage and – since it operates on T-Mobile's network – the fastest 4G LTE speeds in the country.
 Where MetroPCS falls short is device selection: If you're looking for anything other than a second- or third-tier Android phone, you'll have to look elsewhere.

 In the wake of a recent acquisition, MetroPCS is now owned by T-Mobile and operates on T-Mobile's nationwide network.
 This gives it access to 4G LTE speeds and the larger brand's coveted "truly unlimited" data.
-For $40, you can get a MetroPCS plan with unlimited talk and text and 500MB of data, after which your data speeds will be throttled down.
-For $50 you can get the same plan, but with 2.5GB of data.
+Its cell phone plans, consequently, compare well with what's offered at major providers.
+For $40, you can get unlimited talk, text and 1GB of data, after which your data speeds will be throttled down.
+For $50 you can get the same plan, but with 3GB of data.
 And for $60, you can get truly unlimited high-speed data that will never be throttled.
-You could listen to as much music, watch as much streaming video and download as many apps as you please.
+You'll be able to listen to as much music, watch as much streaming video and download as many apps as you please.

 When it comes to prepaid cellular service that can compete with the major carriers, MetroPCS has some of the best cell phone plans around.
-Its weak device selection will disappoint some, and its network, while good, still comes in third overall in terms of call quality and coverage.
+Its weak device selection will disappoint some, and its network, while good, still doesn't offer the best call quality or cell phone coverage.
 But if you're looking for a simple, no-contract phone plan and can find and afford the phone you want on its sales site, MetroPCS won't disappoint.